 Luis Cordero Santoni is a graphic artist born in Mayaguez, Puerto Rico and raised in El Barrio (New York City’s Spanish Harlem).

 This graphic artist is a photographer among other things.
-He currently created a portfolio of linocut prints derived from images of Native American Taino culture.
+He creates linocut prints derived from images of Puerto Rico’s variety of cultural influences.

 He also designs, produces and sells his own line of t-shirts with Native American Taíno and other Puerto Rican cultural icons.
-He is also a photographer, painter and publisher.
+He is also a painter and publisher.
 He has published poetry books through his publishing entity Cemi Press and also established the bookstore Cemi Underground which specialized in Puerto Rican/Latino literature.

-On the Comite Noviembre Board since 2006, he has coordinated their Puerto Rican Artisan Fair and Exhibit, the largest Puerto Rican artisan fair outside of the Island, and the largest in the US.
-The tenth annual fair will take place at Hostos Center for the Arts and Culture on Saturday, November 19, 2016.
+On the Comite Noviembre Board of Directors since 2006, he has coordinated their Puerto Rican Artisan Fair and Exhibit, the largest Puerto Rican artisan fair outside of Puerto Rico, and the largest in the US.
+The eleventh annual fair took place at Hostos Center for the Arts and Culture on Saturday, November 19, 2016.
 It was also renamed the National Puerto Rican Artisan Fair and Exhibit.